No. 603 Squadron RAuxAF: Freedom of the City of Edinburgh

 After a vote by the council in February 2018, Lord Provost of Edinburgh Frank Ross presented The Freedom of the City of Edinburgh to the Squadron at the City Chambers on Tuesday 3 July 2018.
 The Parade was followed by a private reception in the Palace of Holyroodhouse where the Squadron was hosted by its Royal HAC, Queen Elizabeth.

-Her Majesty The Queen's Platinum Jubilee
+The Queen's Platinum Jubilee

-With HM the Queen as the Squadron's Royal Honorary Air Commodore, the Squadron was tasked with providing personnel to join the RAF detachment that made up part of the military parade as part of Her Majesty The Queen's Platinum Jubilee Pageant parade on Sunday 5 June 2022.
+With the Queen as the Squadron's Royal Honorary Air Commodore, the Squadron was tasked with providing personnel to join the RAF detachment that made up part of the military parade as part of the Queen's Platinum Jubilee Pageant parade on Sunday 5 June 2022.